Carole Browner

 Biography

-I am a Professor in the Department of Anthropology, the Department of Women’s Studies, and in the Center for Culture and Health, which is based in the David Geffen School of Medicine’s NPI-Semel Institute for Neuroscience and Human Behavior.
-I became Chair of the Anthropology Department in July 2010.
-My training as a medical anthropologist combines a doctorate in socio-cultural anthropology with a Master’s degree in public health.
+I am a Professor in the UCLA Department of Anthropology, the Department of Women’s Studies, and the Center for Culture and Health, within the David Geffen School of Medicine’s NPI-Semel Institute for Neuroscience and Human Behavior.
+I served as Chair of the Anthropology Department from 2010 to 2013.
+My training as a medical anthropologist combines a doctorate in socio-cultural anthropology with a master’s degree in public health.

-Throughout most of my career, my research interests have lay principally at the intersection of gender, reproduction, and health.
-I have done field research in urban Colombia, rural Mexico, and with diverse ethnic groups in the U. S. In Cali, Colombia I investigated the circumstances that led pregnant women with unintended conceptions to seek illegal abortion.
-In rural Mexico, I sought to understand how local political relations shape gender-based reproductive strategies.
+My research interests have lay principally at the intersection of gender, reproduction, and health.
+I have conducted field research in urban Colombia, rural Mexico, and with diverse ethnic groups in the U. S. In Cali, Colombia I investigated the circumstances that led pregnant women with unintended conceptions to seek illegal abortion.
+In rural Mexico, I sought to understand how local political relations shaped gender-based reproductive strategies.
 Since 1989, I have worked mainly in the U. S. on issues surrounding the medicalization of pregnancy and prenatal care, particularly the ways that prenatal genetic information may alter reproductive experience.
-Broadly based on these interests, my collection, Reproduction, Globalization and the State: New Theoretical and Ethnographic Perspectives (co-edited with Carolyn Sargent) was published in 2011 by Duke University Press.
+My prize-winning collection, Reproduction, Globalization, and the State: New Theoretical and Ethnographic Perspectives (co-edited with Carolyn Sargent) was published in 2011 by Duke University Press.

-Building upon and expanding my longstanding research into the social impact of decoding the human genome, and meanings and uses of genetic information, my current work focuses on the growing role of genetic testing in the field of neurology.
-My monograph, Neurogenetic Diagnoses, the Power of Hope, and the Limits of Today’s Medicine, co-authored with Mabel Preloran (2010, Routledge), explores the diverse meanings and impacts of genetic diagnoses for patients enduring currently incurable, ultimately fatal neurodegenerative diseases — and for their family caregivers and clinicians.
+My longstanding research into the social impact of decoding the human genome and the meanings and uses of genetic information led me to investigate the growing role of genetic testing in the field of neurology.
+Our monograph, Neurogenetic Diagnoses, the Power of Hope, and the Limits of Today’s Medicine, co-authored with Mabel Preloran (2010, Routledge), explores the diverse meanings, and impacts of genetic diagnoses for patients enduring currently incurable and ultimately fatal neurodegenerative diseases — and for their family caregivers and clinicians.
 The analysis is framed by increasingly sharp social debates over the consequences of decoding the human genome — and the impact of genetic technology on our lives.
-Currently, with a team of neurogenetics experts and health services researchers, I am continuing this work with an investigation of when and why community-based neurologists order genetic testing and refer patients for neurogenetic specialty consultations.
+Currently, with a team of neurogenetics experts and health services researchers,

 I teach graduate seminars in Medical Anthropology; The Anthropology of the Human Body; The Politics of Reproduction; and Anthropological Perspectives on Genetics, Genetic Testing, and Genetic Knowledge, as well as courses in research design and methods to graduate and undergraduate students.